Pelda03/UwU-Encrypter/README.md

 # UwU Encrypter v1.0 by Pelda

-UwU Encrypter is a simple, user-friendly application for hashing strings using the bcrypt algorithm.
+UwU Encrypter is a simple, user-friendly application for hashing strings using the bcrypt algorithm that I made while bored at work.

+I decided to **finally** make a decent readme file, there we have it.

 ## Features